Raivis80/Milestone-Project-3/README.md

 #### Functionality Requirements
 - Template.
    - Bootstrap starter template used to kick start the project
+   - Flask structure in each template, each template will extend a base template
 - Website Navigation with internal site links.
+   - Internal lins is Linked with Jinja Special placeholders in the template
-   - Responsive bootstrap website navigation used
+   - Responsive bootstrap website navigation
 - Registration/Log-In Form.
    - Database integration user management
    - Form validation implementation